SiyiP/linked-blog-starter-md/11 HEENT/**PATH HEENT.md

 	- short term membery, and now we need to resect hippocampus
 - CA1 = resistant sector
 - purkinje cells = sensitive to hypoxia, loss => balance abnormalities. near basket fibers but now they die, making empty baskets. looks like a tombstone that tells u purkinje were onc e there lol
+	- these are the <mark style="background: #FFF3A3A6;">most sensitive to anoxia in adult brain,a nd also hippocampus/neocortex = can hit this if bad enough episode</mark>

 venous infarc - less common, caused by large thrombus forming, and in hypercoagulant women with birth control... very similar to watershed infarc but looks like hemorrhagic one.